SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 make check-test-workload
 ```

-- Once pod is up and running, you can access the application
+- Once the Pod is up and running, you can access the application

 ```shell
 make access-test-workload